danielhejnar/articles/Capturing near-Earth asteroids.md

 ## Computational results

 The capture strategy is broken up into two separate stages.
-Stage 1 is a continuous low thrust approach to transport the asteroid to a rendezvous with the Earth's sphere of influence.
+Stage 1 is a continuous low-thrust approach to transport the asteroid to a rendezvous with the Earth's sphere of influence.
 Stage 2 is to create a stable orbit around the Earth after the rendezvous.
-We choose a constant acceleration thrust that is opposite to the velocity due to its simplicity and its efficiency in changing heliocentric orbital radius.
-An example profile of this kind operating for 10 years on asteroid 2001 QJ142 is shown in Fig. 3, with a large exaggerated magnitude to illustrate the effect.
-Increasing the magnitude of the acceleration makes it more difficult to physically implement the profile but also decreases the time from the start of the profile to rendezvous with the Earth.
+We choose a constant acceleration thrust opposite to the velocity due to its simplicity and efficiency in changing heliocentric orbital radius.
+An example profile of this kind operating for ten years on asteroid 2001 QJ142 is shown in Fig. 3, with a sizeable exaggerated magnitude to illustrate the effect.
+Increasing the magnitude of the acceleration makes it more challenging to implement the profile physically but also decreases the time from the start of the profile to rendezvous with the Earth.

 ![](https://cdn.mathpix.com/cropped/2023_03_14_96efc8ccf1b31a407693g-5.jpg?height=667&width=771&top_left_y=606&top_left_x=121)
 _Fig.
 3. Result of an exaggerated acceleration profile on asteroid 2001 QJ142.
-The original asteroid orbit is shown, as well as the hypothetical transfer trajectory, and the Earth's orbit._
+The original asteroid orbit and the hypothetical transfer trajectory and the Earth's orbit are shown._

 ![](https://cdn.mathpix.com/cropped/2023_03_14_96efc8ccf1b31a407693g-5.jpg?height=215&width=776&top_left_y=1454&top_left_x=118)
 _Fig.
-4. The phase angle upon the asteroids intersection of the Earth's orbit._
+4. The phase angle upon the asteroid's intersection with the Earth's orbit._

-It is important to make sure that the asteroid not only intersects the Earth's orbit, but also has the same heliocentric true anomaly as the Earth when it gets within the sphere of influence of the Earth.
+It is important to make sure that the asteroid not only intersects the Earth's orbit but also has the same heliocentric true anomaly as the Earth when it gets within the sphere of influence of the Earth.
 We measure the difference in the true anomaly using the angle $\phi$, shown in Fig. 4.
 The phase angle $\phi$ is the absolute value of the difference in the anomaly of the Earth and the anomaly of the asteroid.
 The Earth's sphere of influence extends to a radius of approximately $0.01 ~\mathrm{AU}$, which means the angular width of the sphere of influence of the Earth can be approximated by a $\phi$ value of $1\degree$.

-The 130 asteroids with eccentricity less than 0.1 are used in the simulation.
+The 130 asteroids with an eccentricity of less than 0.1 are used in the simulation.
 Of these, due to the two-dimensional assumption of the model, the separation between the orbital planes of the asteroid and Earth, $\Delta i$, needs to be small, where $\Delta i$ is defined in (B.4).
 For each of these asteroids the optimal acceleration is determined by minimizing the value of $\phi$ (the value for $\phi$ is only calculated when the asteroid comes within the radius of the Earth).
 To determine the optimal acceleration, the asteroid's equation of motion is solved over the set of accelerations ranging from 2 to $20 ~\mathrm{\mu m/s^2}$.
-The acceleration resulting in the minimum $\phi$ (as long as $\phi<1\degree$) is recorded as $\mathrm{LTA}_{1}$ in Table 2 and corresponding flight time, or 'time of interception' is also recorded; once the stage 2 flight time is determined (see below), the sum is given as the total time-of-flight, TOF.
+The acceleration resulting in the minimum $\phi$ (as long as $\phi<1\degree$) is recorded as $\mathrm{LTA}_{1}$ in Table 2, and corresponding flight time, or 'time of interception' is also recorded; once the stage 2 flight time is determined (see below), the sum is given as the total time-of-flight, TOF.
 For instance, in Fig. 5 and 6 below, we show the $\phi$ vs. acceleration and time of interception vs. acceleration for asteroid 2003 SM84.

 ![](https://cdn.mathpix.com/cropped/2023_03_14_96efc8ccf1b31a407693g-5.jpg?height=544&width=673&top_left_y=1808&top_left_x=258)
 _Fig.
 5. $\phi$ vs. acceleration $a$, note is the discontinuity where $\phi$ drops from approximately $70\degree$ to $35\degree$_